Summary: in this tutorial, you will learn how to use the SQL FETCH

 clause differently with some variances.

-clause is typically used in the client or web applications that require pagination.
-For example, if each page has ten rows, to get the rows of the second page, you can skip the first ten rows and returns the next ten rows.
+clause helpful for pagination.
+For example, if the application shows five rows per page, to retrieve rows for the second page, you can skip the first five rows and return the next five.

 We will use the employees